 Programmes of the Science Faculty

 - Programmes Bio Inspired Innovation, Drug Innovation, Environmental Biology, Molecular & Cellular Life Sciences and Science & Business Management can consult Liesbeth Achterberg.
 For more information please visit the website of the international office of the Science faculty.

 The GSLS encourages you to broaden your horizon.
 It is your own responsibility to realise this ambition, since there are no ready-made writing assignments.
 Suitable places for writing assignments outside Utrecht can be found via the internet, via UU or UMCU staff members, or via your programme coordinator.

 Always consult your programme coordinator.
 He or she can advise you about which institutes or companies are suitable for your writing assignment.

 Like all projects, external projects require an examiner from the UU/UMCU and the approval from the Board of Examiners.
 Your examiner and supervisor host institute both need to sign the General application form* and the Internship contract.

 Besides approval from the Board of Examiners many things need to be arranged.
-Start by reading the GSLS Checklist Going Abroad for an overview of all aspects you should think of while organising your research project abroad.
+Start by reading the GSLS Checklist Going Abroad for an overview of all aspects you should think of while organising your writing assignment abroad.